hugojosefson/docker-openssl/README.md

 ### Create an SSL Certificate

-OpenSSL asks for details and exports the certificate in the current directory as `cert.pem`:
+OpenSSL asks for details and exports the certificate signing request in the current directory as `cert-request.csr`, and the private key as `privkey.pem`:

 ```bash
 docker run --rm -it \